 Seersucker is one of my favorite fabrics for summer wear.
 The sportscoat shown here is an inexpensive brand (Saddlebred) that I purchased on Poshmark.com (new with tags) for $12.00.
 It had a boxy silhouette typical of American sack suits, so I closed the rear center vent and slimmed the silhouette to give it a more Italian look.
 I taught myself to do alterations on all of my thrifted clothing.
 Needless to say, this keeps my thrifting costs as low as possible!

-After you have acquired your wardrobe essentials, the search for more interesting colors and patterns to add to your sartorial palette by thrift shopping may require a bit more time.
+Hopefully, I have given you some great ideas for expanding your summer wardrobe with low-cost second-hand tailored clothing.
+After you have acquired the essentials, the search for more interesting colors, patterns, and fabrics by thrift shopping can add depth to your wardrobe.
 Thrifting is an adventure!
 Enjoy the search as much as the rewards!